mawicks/queryGPT/README.md

 # Introduction

-This repo was created to serve as an example of how to use OpenAI language model to data that it was trained when the data is too big to fit in the prompt.
-It uses a subset of public IRS 990 tax returns as an example.
+This repo was created for developers to use as an example of how to use an OpenAI language model on data that it was not trained on and that is too big to embed in the prompt.
+It is not intended to be usable other than as an example.
+It uses a subset of public IRS 990 tax returns as an example of a dataset that can be queried using OpenaI.

-It is intended to be run in a Codespace.
+These instructions assume that you are running this code in a GitHub Codespace or devcontainer.

 # Prerequisites

-1. A GitHub account (required to use Codespaces, which are free below a certain utilization)
+1. A GitHub account, which is required to use Codespaces, which are free as long as you stay below a certain level of utilization.
-2. An OpenAI key.
+2. An OpenAI API key.
 3. (Optional) An S3 bucket location containing pre-trained embeddings for the IRS 990 data.
 This step is optional if you want to train your own embeddings using OpenAI.
 Computing the embeddings for the returns